Traveling with your dog

 ----------------------------------------

-Small Zippered emergency bag (I carried a little zippered bag in her suit case that housed some items in case of an accident.
+(I carried a little zippered bag in her suit case that housed some items in case of an accident.
 A soft muzzle, a slipleash, and benedryl.
 If your pet is hurt a soft muzzle will protect you from a bite as you help your pet, a slipleash allows you to leash your pet quickly and not have to fumble with clips of a standard leash, and benedryl is great in the event of an allergic reaction.)

 ----------------------------------------

-Packed in the car not in the suitcase was: Petseatbelts/carseats/carrier (After a horrible head on collision in 2007 I have always had a doggie carseat for my pets.
+(After a horrible head on collision in 2007 I have always had a doggie carseat for my pets.
 A carseat is the only thing that saved my beloved Mollie's life.
 THe car was demolished but SHe walked away with a bruised shoulder and a couple cuts.
 I use the snoozer single pet carseat in the passenger seat.
 I used the CYTIK seat belts.
 I looped on end though the cars seat belt and the other end had a very light weight hook to connect to a harness.
 NEVER CONNECT a seatbelt to a collar.
 This will end up choking the pet if you have to stop or are involved in a crash.

 Crate